Yukisschu/anhuigui/content/posts/C/index.md

 +++

 {{< lead >}}
 The adjacency matrix is a square matrix used to represent a finite graph in graph theory.
 However, it can be space-consuming for sparse graphs.
 This article incorporates bitwise operations into the application of the adjacency matrix in the Tideman voting algorithm and achieves O(n) and Ω(1) for finding the winners.
-Importantly, it also condenses the processes of locking pairs and finding winners into a concise 10 lines of code while optimising memory usage to only {{< katex >}}\\(\(\frac{4}{n}\)\\) of the adjacency matrix.
+Importantly, it also condenses the processes of locking pairs and finding winners while optimising memory usage to only {{< katex >}}\\(\(\frac{4}{n}\)\\) of the adjacency matrix.
 {{< /lead >}}

 This article will first introduce the background of the **Tideman algorithm** to enable readers who are not yet familiar with this method to build a comprehensive understanding of the context.
 Subsequently, it will demonstrate all the main functions of this algorithm.
 If you are already comfortable with the prerequisite concepts of Tideman, please feel free to jump to the [core discussion part](#chapter-2-4) directly.

 ## 1. Background of the Tideman Electoral System